The tangent space to the space of 0-cycles: K ahler differentials and spaces of -cycles

 be a morphism in $\catS $, and assume that the object $\bcY $ has an atlas $B$ on it.
 We will be saying that $f$ is {\it representable}, with regard to the atlas $B$, if for any morphism

 from $B$ the fibred product

 is an object in $\catC $.

-Let $\pty $ be a property of morphisms in $\catC $ which is $\tau $-local on the source and target, with regard to the topology $\tau $ and in the sense of Definitions 34.19.1 and 34.23.1 in \cite{StacksProject}.
+Let $\pty $ be a property of morphisms in $\catC $ which is $\tau $-local on the source and target, with regard to the topology $\tau $ and in the sense of Tags 02KO and 036G in \cite{StacksProject}.
 We will say that the morphism $f:\bcX \to \bcY $ possesses the property $\pty $, with regard to the atlas $B$ on $\bcY $, if (i) $f$ is representable with regard to $B$, and (ii) for any morphism $Y\to \bcY $ from $B$ the base change

 possesses $\pty $.
 The stability of $\pty $ under base change and compositions is then straightforward.

 Let $\bcX $ and $\bcY $ be objects in $\catS $ and assume that $\bcX $ is endowed with an atlas $A$ and $\bcY $ with an atlas $B$ on them.
 In such a case the product $\bcX \times \bcY $ also admits an atlas $A\times B$ which consists of products of morphisms from the atlases on $\bcX $ and $\bcY $.
 We will say the $A\times B$ is the {\it product atlas} on $\bcX \times \bcY $.